 Sissoo spinach Brazilian spinach – $3/cutting – great for low laying ground covers, edges, borders to paths, edible small leaves cooked just like spinach, perennial

-Okinawan spinach – ($2/cutting) – easy to grow, perennial edible green, attractive and great addition to permaculture systems, under story, food forest etc.
+Okinawan spinach – ($2/cutting for green only variety, $3/cutting for purple/green variety) – easy to grow, perennial edible green, attractive and great addition to permaculture systems, under story, food forest etc.

-Cassava ($3/cutting) – excellent root crop, high yielding, eaten like a potato (fries, steamed, in soup, grated as hash browns, or made into flour), annual, take cuttings from previous crop for next crop.
+Cassava ($3/cutting for white root variety & $6/cutting for rare “yellow/off-yellow variety) – excellent root crop, high yielding, eaten like a potato (fries, steamed, in soup, grated as hash browns, or made into flour), annual, take cuttings from previous crop for next crop.